aotemissov/Global_Optimization_with_Random_Embeddings/README.md

 ### 3 Experiments

 We perform two experiments.
 In the first experiment we compare REGO against _no-embedding_ framework in which (P) is solved directly without using random embeddings and with no explicit exploitation of its special structure.
 In the second experiment, we compare X-REGO against no-embedding.
+- Refer to [Coralia & Otemissov (2021)](https://academic.oup.com/imaiai/advance-article-abstract/doi/10.1093/imaiai/iaab011/6278168) for the details of the experimental setup of REGO vs no embedding.
+- Refer to [Coralia et al. (2020)](https://arxiv.org/abs/2009.10446) for the details of the experimental setup of X-REGO vs no embedding.

 ### 3.1 Algorithms